Purpose

 This is what the Step will look like below.

-Step 2.
 Now let's create the trigger that will make this a condition for our package to stop.
-It is just making sure this step will stop the Deployment on error using the PDQ Deploy Error Mode Option "Stop Deployment with Error".
-Because the exit code will be 123 and not 0 it will fail and having the Error Mode set to "Stop Deployment with Error" this will halt the package because this process is running.
+This will ensure that this step will stop the Deployment on error by using the PDQ Deploy Error Mode Option, "Stop Deployment with Error".
+Since the exit code will be 123 and not 0, it will fail and having the Error Mode set to "Stop Deployment with Error" will halt the deployment.

-Step 3.
-But what if we want to reverse this and stop the deployment if there are no processes running that match that name.
-It is just swapping the success codes on the Details tab and removing the zero and adding 123.
+If you want to reverse this and stop the deployment if there are no processes running that match that name, swapping the success codes on the Details tab by removing the zero and adding 123 should accomplish that.